Place of Employment: Western State Hospital

 Role with Internship: Supervisor

 Dr. Ralph Greene, Jr., received his Ph.D. in Clinical Psychology in 2001 from The University of Kansas.
-He has been practicing for twelve years, and he is currently licensed in the State of Kentucky.
+Including his time as a Master’s level clinician, he has been practicing for over 25 years, and he is currently licensed in the State of Kentucky.
 While he has not received any formal awards as yet, at least one facility director proclaimed him a “Co-Conspirator” in the development of the hospital’s Recovery Services.

 Dr. Greene described his theoretical orientation as Cognitive/Cognitive-Behavioral, and he has specialty training in cognitive therapy.
 He is also a certified instructor in CPI’s Nonviolent Crisis Intervention.
 His responsibilities include providing a full spectrum of services to persons with severe and persistent mental illness, offering staff training, and teaching new hospital employees about mental illness and Recovery and Resiliency Model philosophies in New Employee Orientation.
 Additionally, he greatly enjoys offering a large number of groups on Western State Hospital’s Recovery Mall.